Dan Hentschel: Legal issues

 In January 2025, Hentschel posted a video on social media where he stood on the campus of The John Carroll School, his former school.
-In the video, he jokes he was "almost a school shooter" in 2013 and described memories of wanting to fire an AK-47 into the bleachers during a sophomore homecoming game.
+In the video, he says that he was "almost a school shooter" in 2013 and describes alleged memories of wanting to fire an AK-47 into the bleachers during a sophomore homecoming game.
 The video caught the attention of administrative staff at The John Carroll School, who identified Hentschel and alerted authorities on January 4.
 Later that month, the Bel Air Police Department launched a criminal investigation into Hentschel, releasing a statement on Facebook in which they called the video "disturbing".
 Despite assuring the public that Hentschel and his immediate family did not have access to firearms, Hentschel faced a trespassing charge.

 Comedic style

-Hentschel claims that his videos are "a place that's between satire and truth" and admits that "an accidental byproduct" of his videos have been "how outrageous [he can] make the premise", with viewers openly relating to his satirical behavior.
+Hentschel's video "Reading the Wikipedia for TENERIFE AIRPORT DISASTER", posted 6 June 2026.
+Hentschel frequently films lengthy videos with outrageous premises in his car.

-Often, Hentschel's videos are filmed in his car with his camera propped up on his dashboard, some of which are up to 145 minutes in length.
+Hentschel admits that "an accidental byproduct" of his videos have been "how outrageous [he can] make the premise", with viewers openly relating to his satirical behavior.
+Hentschel's videos, some of which are up to 145 minutes in length, are filmed in his car with his camera propped up on his dashboard unedited.
 He believes that viewers enjoy his content because it feels "spontaneous" and realistic.
 Due to the fact he does not edit his videos, Hentschel believes it "feels like somebody who's just talking to you", which adds to the realism of the satire and sympathetic approach to some of his characters.

 Hentschel has stated that his comedic inspirations have included John Mulaney, Amy Schumer, Michelle Wolf and Mike Birbiglia.
 He also mentioned that he used to be a fan of Louis C.K., but disavowed him due to his sexual misconduct allegations.

 Characters

 Hentschel is known for creating caricatures of himself and other original characters.
-He has impersonated multiple professions, most notably a disgruntled therapist who documented his hatred for patients and their issues.
-He has also played the role of a teacher going through a mental breakdown, a judge handing out life sentences to avoid missing lunch, and a priest.
-Common themes throughout Hentschel's videos involve disgruntled employees, anti-establishment influencers, characters recounting themselves committing a crime such as murder, and characters suffering mental crises.
-He often wears face paint or over-the-top costumes to gain viewer attention.
+In his early YouTube and late TikTok days, he mostly played characters with social or professional dominance—most notably a disgruntled therapist who documented his hatred for his patients, a teacher going through a mental breakdown, a judge handing out life sentences to avoid missing lunch, and a priest.
+When this was pointed out on "I need God Pod", Hentschel suggested that these flawed characters of authority may have been subconsciously inspired by his mother.
+Common themes throughout Hentschel's newer videos involve disgruntled employees, anti-establishment influencers, characters recounting themselves committing a crime such as murder, and characters suffering mental crises.
+He often wears face paint or over-the-top costumes while performing mundane tasks to gain viewer attention.